 In the 70's and 80's his band, Jack of Diamonds, was the most popular on the scene, and his song "Dodge City" is still an anthem to many music fans in the mid-Atlantic region.
 After moving to New York, he signed a major record and publishing deal with RCA.
 As a member of SAG and AFTRA he has appeared on stage and television with his voice used in many radio and TV commercials.
 Back home, Ed has headlined the Rehoboth Beach Autumn Jazz Festival and was recognized by the Delaware Celebration of Jazz Society as "The Ambassador of Music".
 Ed has recorded three CD's with his all original blue eyed soul band, "Vinyl Shockley."
 Now holding forth with The Reminders, "Gravel" explores and witnesses his more spiritual nature in his songwriting and performance.

 Ed lives in Lewes, Delaware with his wife Jill, and son Buck.

 "An American by birth and a Sussex Countian by the grace of God", Kevin has roots in many aspects of the entertainment industry.
 Kevin opened his first recording studio in 1989, and subsequently a full scale concert/theatrical production company, providing sound, lights and production services for events all over the Eastern United States.

 Kevin has produced recordings for RCA/BMG, Smithsonian Folkways, Sierra, and Rebel Records among many others.
-He is a voting member of The Recording Academy (RIAA).
+He is a voting member of the NARAS.
 His Gospel vocal credits include the 1990 release of "My Mother's Favorites" along with the late Anthony Burger, and the critically acclaimed 2001 release of "Little Is Much" featuring the Jordanaires and the Fairfield Four.
 Playing bass and singing for The Reminders, "Loud's" powerful, vocal talent expresses the spirituality of their original music.